ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Headless.md

 EBA currently supports the following events:

 - `message` -- event providing user's with EBA's response to a question.
-Depending on the particular implementation, this may be either a primitive textual response or else an object containing the fields `{data, name, text}`.
+This may be either a primitive textual response or else an object containing the fields `{data, name, text}`.

-- `log` -- event containing event logs of the client module itself, signifying the state of your connections, e.g. 'connected'.
+- `log` -- event containing event logs of the client module itself, signifying the state of your connections or any other client activity, e.g. 'connected'.

 Regarding the initial session claims used within the jwt `access_token`.
 We currently support the following claim fields: